jose-marquez89/de-zoomcamp-fa/wk6/notes.md

 ## Producers and Consumers
-TODO: add link to new Java project
 This section used Java.
-See the repo for this section on [GitHub](#)
+See the repo for this section on [GitHub](https://github.com/jose-marquez89/kafka-dez-tutorial/tree/main)